henrikrxn/henrikrxn.github.io/src/henrikrxn.github.io/input/blog/Wasi-dotnet-10/index.md

 Use [`componentize-dotnet`](https://github.com/bytecodealliance/componentize-dotnet)
  (or [`wasmtime-dotnet`](https://github.com/bytecodealliance/wasmtime-dotnet))
 if you want to work with WASI in .NET 10.

-# WASI in .NET 10 Preview 6

-At the time of writing .NET 10 Preview 6 is the latest release.
-I used it for the "Hello World" level experiments described below.

-All .NET 10 experiments are available in the [dotnet-10 folder](https://github.com/henrikrxn/webassembly-experiments/tree/main/samples/dotnet-10) that is part of my disorganized Github repository of Wasm experiments.

 ## WASI: .NET 9 Recap &#x1F612;